xiix0/scam/README.md

-Q:	Who cuts the grass on Walton's Mountain?
+Q:	What's the difference between a Mac and an Etch-a-Sketch?
-A:	Lawn Boy.
+A:	You don't have to shake the Mac to clear the screen.